quanqinle/WebAndAppUITesting/README.md

 # Project Brief

-+ This is a UI automation project for Web/Android/iOS/H5, and supports Android performance testing.
++ This is a **UI test automation framework for Web/Android/iOS/H5**, and supports Android performance testing.
 The core of the project uses Selenium/Appium.
 + The project uses maven for project management and testng for test case management.
 + The common Selenium APIs are encapsulated, such as `click()`, `type()`, etc. And they are added element availability verification, log recording, and taking screenshot for failed tests.
 + WebUI, AndroidUI and iOSUI are separate modules.
 According to OS features, special base class methods have be written, and the configuration file `config.properties` under the module root directory will not affect each other.
 + A testcase can test online or offline enviroment at the same time by different tests data driven.
-+ Log and assert have been encapsulated into LogUtil and AssertUtil, which is easy to replace or extend in the future.
++ Log and assertion have been encapsulated into LogUtil and AssertUtil, which is easy to replace or extend in the future.
-+ Android: If `mapping.txt` the resource obfuscation file is provided, the framework can replace the original element id with the obfuscated id, and then the positioning elements are normal.
++ Android: If `mapping.txt` the resource obfuscation file is provided, the framework can automatically replace the original element id with the obfuscated id, and then the positioning elements work fine.

 # Environmental preparation